William Trousdale: Governor and later political endeavors

 In 1849, Trousdale received the Democratic nomination for governor.
 His Whig opponent, Neill S. Brown, had been opposed to the Mexican–American War, and was struggling with divisions over the issue of slavery in the national Whig Party.
 Trousdale, on the other hand, was riding a wave of popularity for his service in the war.
 As a result, Trousdale edged Brown by 1,400 votes in the general election.

 In Trousdale's reelection campaign in 1851, his opponent was William B. Campbell, a fellow Mexican–American War hero who had served under Trousdale in the Second Seminole War, and had defeated Trousdale for the 6th District congressional seat in 1837 and 1839.
 Like Brown in 1849, Trousdale's campaign was damaged by the actions of his own party.
 At the Nashville Convention in 1850, which Trousdale had endorsed, southern Democrats called for secession should the United States implement the Wilmot Proviso, banning slavery in territory acquired as a result of the Mexican–American War.
 Secession was unpopular in Tennessee at the time, and following a relatively dignified campaign, Campbell defeated Trousdale by 1,500 votes.

 In 1853, Trousdale was appointed "Envoy Extraordinary and Minister Plenipotentiary" to Brazil by President Franklin Pierce.
-He arrived in Rio de Janeiro in July 1853, and served until 1857.
+He arrived in Rio de Janeiro in July 1853 and served until 1857.
 He spent much of his term advocating the opening of the Amazon River to international commerce.

 After returning to Sumner County, Trousdale spent the remainder of his life practicing law.
 He was consistently stricken with rheumatism, creating physical difficulties that prevented him from taking part in public life, as well as from serving in the Civil War in the 1860s.
 He nevertheless supported the Confederacy, and refused to take the Oath of Allegiance to the United States, even when Union soldiers occupied his home.

 Family

 Trousdale was married to Mary Ann Bugg in 1827.
 The couple had seven children.
+His cousin was North Carolina state politician John Stockard.